joshangell/Falcon/README.md

 ```

-Yes that was a core hack.
-High up on my list is to get this working on Craft 3, which I beleive will allow me to do what I need to without modifying the core.
+Yes that was a core hack, which is always necessary on Craft 2.

 Falcon works on Craft 2.4.x and Craft 2.5.x.